-A car warranty is a service contract that covers vehicles against certain mechanical malfunctions or manufacturer defects that manifest within an agreed-upon timeframe or number of miles driven.
+A car warranty is a service contract that covers vehicles against certain mechanical malfunctions or manufacturer defects that manifest within an agreed-on timeframe or number of miles driven.

 Brand new cars come with manufacturer warranties that cover repairs for at least three years or 36,000 miles.
-You have the option to purchase an extended car warranty that will cover your vehicle after the manufacturer's warranty has expired.
+Car owners have the option to purchase an extended car warranty that will cover their vehicle after the manufacturer's warranty has expired.

 - Endurance: Best for older and high-mileage cars

 Why we chose it: We selected Endurance as the best extended car warranty for older and high mileage vehicles because it offers coverage for cars that are up to 20 years old and have been driven up to 200,000 miles.

 - 350,000 certified mechanics in the U.S. and Canada